 Once the AMP Officer decides to issue an NOV, it will be served on the company or individual.
 The AMP Regulations require that NOVs, and any other documents be served in person, through registered mail, courier, fax or other electronic means.
 A document sent by registered mail or courier is considered to be served on the tenth day after the date indicated in the receipt issued by the postal service.
 Section 5 of the AMP Regulations provides additional details on service of documents.

 As set out in subsection 120(2) of the CER Act, the NOV must include the following information:

 - the name of the person believed to have committed the violation,

 - the relevant facts surrounding the violation,

-- the amount of the penalty, including identification of the mitigating and aggravating factors that were applied,
+- the amount of the penalty,

 - how to pay the penalty, and